Plow74/mdexample/file.md

 implementation specification adopted in § 170.215(a)(3).</p></li>
 <li><p>[EHR-Launch] The health IT developer demonstrates the ability of
-the Health IT Module to initiate a “launch sequence” using the “launch-ehr" “SMART on FHIR Core Capability” SMART EHR Launch mode detailed in the implementation specification adopted in § 170.215(a)(3), including:</p></li>
+the Health IT Module to initiate a “launch sequence” using the “launch-ehr" “SMART on FHIR® Core Capability” SMART EHR Launch mode detailed in the implementation specification adopted in § 170.215(a)(3), including:</p></li>
 </ol>